saltekar/stepAdventure/README.md

 <p>
 We will be running the app using Expo CLI.

-Make sure Expo is installed on your device.
+Make sure Expo is installed.
 It can be installed with the command below.

 ```